 - It’s Often Helpful For Both Partners In a Relationship to Participate In Sex Therapy

 Most sexual concerns can readily be addressed in individual therapy if you are not partnered.
 If you are in a relationship, Sex Therapy is often more effective when both partners participate.
 The decision to include a partner or not is typically discussed at the beginning of therapy.

 - Ethical, Competent Sex Therapy Never Includes Any Sexual Contact With The Licensed Therapist

 Fully credentialed sex therapists are licensed as mental health providers in the state in which they are licensed.
 The Codes of Ethics of all mental health providers contain strict prohibition of sexual activity between the therapist and the client.
 In many states, such as California, it is also illegal to have any sexual contact with a therapist; the therapist is subject to losing his or her license as well as other punitive repercussions.
 Similarly, the Code of Ethics of AASECT, the primary organization that certifies sex therapists, prohibits all sexual contact.

 - Beware of Frauds who Pose as Sex Therapists

-Unfortunately, some unscrupulous people unethically promote themselves “sex therapists” and are unlicensed mental health providers.
+Unfortunately, some unscrupulous people unethically promote themselves as “sex therapists” and are unlicensed mental health providers.
 They are also not certified by AASECT or similar organizations.
-If you are interested in sex therapy, be sure to check out the licensure and credentials of a prospective sex therapist.
+If you are interested in Sex Therapy, be sure to check out the licensure and credentials of a prospective sex therapist.
 If he or she lacks the appropriate credentials, beware!

 Licensed mental health providers with a specialty in Sex Therapy in California may hold any of the following licenses: